mvillafuertem/scala-1/topics/concepts/hashing.md

 ## What is a Hash Function?

-The concept of _hash functions_ is fundamental to a number of different areas of software development, from high performance access of elements in collections, to security, to caching, it has a variety of different applications.
-A good understanding of the basics of _hashing_ is essential.
+The concept of _hash functions_ is fundamental to a number of different areas of software development, from high performance access of elements in collections, to security, to caching, it has a many applications.
+So a good understanding of the basics of _hashing_ is essential.

 A hash function is a pure, total, deterministic function from a large domain into a smaller range, where a different input is _very likely_ to produce a different output.

-The purpose of a hash function is to make it easier to check whether two things are _different_ with _certainty_, or the same with some likelihood.
+The purpose of a hash function is to make it easier to check whether two things are _different_ with _certainty_, or _the same_ without certainty, but with _some likelihood_.

 ## A Trivial Example